-Correctness/Testing: 45 points
+Correctness/Testing: 40 points

 The Web-Cat server will grade this automatically upon submission.
 Your code will be compiled against a set of tests (called Unit Tests).
-NOTE: The tests used for this lab will focus on button interactions and values inside textFields - a style of testing different than what we have done before.
 These unit tests will not be visible to you, but the Web-Cat server will inform you as to which tests your code passed/failed.
 This grade component is proportional to the fraction of tests that your code passes (so 22.5 points means that your code passed half of the tests)

-Style/Coding: 20 points
+Style/Coding: 25 points